 Performance measurement was taken one step further when the Board of County Supervisors incorporated community outcome measures into the 1996-2000 Strategic Plan.
-The 1992-1996 Strategic Plan did not contain these outcomes because of a lack of measurement experience.
 These community outcomes are adopted for each strategic goal area and are the essential measures of success which tell the County whether or not it achieved its strategic goals.
 In addition, these outcomes show how the community will benefit or change based on achieving the strategic goal.
 Keeping with the concept of community-based planning, these community outcome measures were recommended by citizens.

 The community outcomes for each goal in the 2012 Strategic Plan are listed on the following pages.
-Included in this representation are agency's linkages to each outcome.
+Included in this representation are agency linkages to each outcome.
 Agencies related their services, where appropriate, as either:

-- Primary: The agency's critical services directly impact the community outcome's success - Secondary: The agency's missions and programs support the success of the community outcome
+Primary: The agency's critical services directly impact the community outcome's success or

+Secondary: The agency's missions and programs support the success of the community outcome

-The primary and secondary agencies form interagency teams who then consult with each other on how to progress the community outcome towards success over course of the four year plan.
+The primary and secondary agencies form interagency teams who then consult with each other on how to advance the community outcome towards success over course of the four year plan.
 Through this collaborative effort, the teams identify issues that may be prohibiting any outcome's success and discuss potential changes in processes or resource allocation.